 The authorized share capital consists of an unlimited number of common shares without par value (the "Shares").
 There are no authorized preferred shares.
-At June 30, 2018, the Company had 7,475,304 (December 31, 2017 - 7,472,179) common shares issued and outstanding.
+At September 30, 2018, the Company had 78,814,457 (December 31, 2017 - 74,721,790) common shares issued and outstanding.

-After the period end, the Company completed a Share split on the basis of ten (10) new Shares for every one (1) old Share outstanding (see Note 16).
+On August 8, 2018, the Company completed a common share split on the basis of ten (10) new Shares for every one (1) old Share outstanding (the "Split").
+All information with respect to the number of Shares and issuance prices for the time periods prior to the Split was restated to reflect the Split.